 I want to address the biggest payoff activities in each of these areas that can have huge effects on mental, emotional, and physical health (and the necessity for medications).
 They do not have to be big shifts – small shifts in any of these areas still provide great benefits.

 Turning to the four other areas, let’s talk about sleep.
 Without enough sleep, most systems of the body are compromised.
 Everyone needs between 7 – 9 hours of sleep.
 The biggest payoff activity in this area is to make sure you do so.
 That might mean shutting off or silencing your various screens or heading to bed earlier.
-When I received a Fitbit for Christmas and started tracking my sleep, I could not kid myself anymore: I was averaging less that 6 hours per night.
+When I received a Fitbit for Christmas and started tracking my sleep, I could not kid myself anymore: I was averaging less than 6 hours per night.
 I decided to start going to bed earlier very gradually.
-Over that span of several months I added more that 2 hours sleep to my average.
+Over that span of several months, I added more than 2 hours of sleep to my average.

 Exercise: For typical adults, medium to rigorous activity for 30 – 45 minutes, 3 – 5 times per week would be considered very healthy.
 That kind of activity might seem daunting for some people.
 What I encourage my more sedentary clients to do is simply to do more exercise than they have in the past.
 This might mean beginning with walking around the block a few times per week, taking the stairs at work, or parking a distance from your destination.
 The point is to start with SOME exercise and gradually build up.